DmitriyRF/NewTheme/README.md

 Create new wordpress theme from scratch

 ## Steps for new theme
-The new wordress theme have to minimum three files[Codex](https://codex.wordpress.org/Theme_Development)
+The new wordress theme have to minimum three files [see Codex](https://codex.wordpress.org/Theme_Development)
 <ul>
-    <li>Theme stylesheet called style.css, where have this code
+    <li>Theme stylesheet called style.css, where have this code</li>
     ```css
         /*
         Theme Name: New Theme